-dens, where he passed an easy and protracted old age.
-Coming down to our own century, we find it to have established M. Godeau, with a mitre, all the time longing at all costs to be paid court to.
+They put on exaggerated airs of mock-modesty, and assume a scornful pose before their admirers, dens, where he passed an easy and protracted old age.
+Coming down to our own century, we find it to have established M. Godeau, with a mitre,

-&quot; Aux bords des derniers flots où Thetis se couronne D'un bouquet d'oranger. "
+" Aux bords des derniers flots od Thetis se couronne D'un bouquet d'oranger. "

-- α On the shores of the remotest waves where Thetis crowns her head with a wreath of orange-blossom ".
+$-\alpha$ On the shores of the remotest waves where Thetis crowns her head with a wreath of orange-blossom ".